arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 A **SELECT statement:** is used to specify which columns (or fields, we use both terms interchangeably here) you would like to have returned as output from your SQL query.

 {{1}}
-`SELECT` and `FROM`
+Keywords `SELECT` and `FROM`

 --{{1}}--
 The basic components of a select statement are the `SELECT` and `FROM` keywords.
-The `FROM` keyword is used to specify the table or tables that hold the data you're interested in, and the `SELECT` keyword is used to provide a list of columns within those table(s) that you would like returned as output.

-{{2}}
+The `FROM` keyword is used to specify the table or tables that hold the data you're interested in, and the `SELECT` keyword is used to provide a list of columns within that table that you would like returned as output.

 *****
 ```sql
 SELECT *